AppyBuilder/AppyBuilderPersonal/README.md

 Please note that since all Personal Servers use local version of Google App Engine (GAE), they are NOT stable and at unpredictable times, you may loose all your projects / data.
 As result, consider using the online version at http://Gold.AppyBuilder.com and use the Personal Version only for learning NOT production.

 ## Usage:
-Make sure that Java 8 JDK is installed on your computer and path is setup properly.
+Make sure that **Java 8 JDK** is installed on your computer and path is setup properly.
 You'll need JDK because jarsigner executable is required to create create a keystore certificate for your app

 AppyBuilder includes a front-end and a buildserver for building .apk

 ## Starting frontend (user interface)
-Use File Explorer to switch to the new folder (AppyBuilderPersonl) Next, double click onWinStartAppyBuilderServer.bat to start the frontend (or equivelant .sh file) IF the popup window immediately closes, this means that your java path is not setup properly.
+Use File Explorer to switch to the new folder (AppyBuilderPersonl) Next, double click on **WinStartAppyBuilderServer.bat** to start the frontend (or equivelant .sh file) IF the popup window immediately closes, this means that your java path is not setup properly
     You may have to update the file to directly point to your java.exe; e.g.
     C:\Program Files\Java\jre1.8.0_121\bin\java.exe